kumahq/kuma-gui/packages/kuma-http-api/README.md

 certain type and then have certain properties depending on the `type`.
 We turn these into proper `oneOf`s/discriminated unions.

+## v2 (legacy) types

+`./v2` is a self-contained copy of the root's build pipeline (own `Makefile`, `src/`, `generated/`, `dist/`, `openapi.yaml`, `index.d.ts`) and uses commits of the `release-2.14` commit history to generate OAS and types.

+Kuma's OAS is moving towards "v3" and will drop certain paths/schemas for modules that kuma-gui still supports (`legacy-services`, `gateways`, global `zone-ingresses`/`zone-egresses`).
+As long as we keep these legacy modules in here, we need to keep the specs the APIs they are using alive such that we can generate the types. `./v2` keeps a copy of the API specs and types available as `@kumahq/kuma-http-api/v2` so those types don't disappear while `master`'s spec evolves.

 ## Contributing

 Please see `make help`, but you probably just want `make build`.